cornerstone-uos/cornerstone-pdk/README.md

 ## Changelog
 For every PDK, please maintain a changelog in CHANGELOG.md.
-This file should get an entry for every version of the PDK, so when you create a new PDK, there will be one entry in this file.
+This file should get an entry for every generated version of the PDK, so when you create a completely new PDK, there will be one entry in this file.
 However, if you make changes and start a pull request to main, you should add a new entry for this update.
 For every entry, we need

 - a version: an entry in the form `## 1.0`
 - a short description of what changed underneath that (at least 5 characters long, at most a few lines)